 Step3: click “Insert” ->”Module” to create a new module.

 Step4: paste the below VBA code into the code window.
 Then clicking “Save” button.

-Sub SaveSelectionAsTextFile() Dim myFolder As String 'By Joe Was.
-'Save Range as Text File.
+Sub SaveSelectionAsTextFile() Dim myFolder As String 'Save Range as Text File.
 Set myRange = Application.Selection Set myRange = Application.InputBox("Select one Range to be copied", "SaveSelectionAsTextFile", myRange.Address, Type:=8) ActiveSheet.Activate myRange.Copy 'This temporarily adds a sheet named "Test."
 Sheets.Add.Name = "Test" Sheets("Test").Select ActiveSheet.Paste 'Ask user for folder to save text file to. myFolder = Application.GetSaveAsFilename(fileFilter:="Text Files (*.txt), *.txt") 'Save selected data as text file in users selected folder.
 ActiveWorkbook.SaveAs Filename:=myFolder, FileFormat:=xlText, CreateBackup:=False 'Remove temporary sheet.
 Application.ScreenUpdating = False Application.DisplayAlerts = False ActiveWindow.SelectedSheets.Delete Application.DisplayAlerts = True Application.ScreenUpdating = True 'Indicate save action.
 MsgBox "Text File: " & myFolder & "Saved!"
 'Go to top of sheet.
 Range("A1").Select End Sub